-Saving money and having an emergency fund is important, especially in uncertain times.
+Saving money and having an emergency fund can help you handle unplanned expenses and provide peace of mind — especially in uncertain times.
 But stashing away too much cash might not be the best personal finance strategy, either.
 It’s possible to have too much money sitting in a savings account that earns little or no interest.

 The danger of too much in savings

-Keeping money in a savings account is typically a good thing to do.
-Savings accounts are a safe place to store your extra money and provide an easy way to make withdrawals.
-Insurance from the Federal Deposit Insurance Corp., which covers up to $250,000 per person, per account type at an FDIC-insured bank, means that your savings are protected by the federal government if your bank fails.
+A liquid savings account is a safe place to keep some money that’s easily accessible.
+Insurance from the Federal Deposit Insurance Corp.
+(FDIC), which covers up to $250,000 per person, per account type at an FDIC-insured bank, means that your savings are protected by the federal government if your bank fails.

 The big danger of having too much money sitting in a savings account, assuming you don’t pass the $250,000 threshold, is largely one of opportunity cost.
-By keeping too much of your spare cash in an account that generates little interest, you miss out on the opportunity to grow your money.
+Keeping too much of your spare cash in an account that generates little interest means you’re missing out on the opportunity to grow your money.

-According to Bankrate data, the average savings account paid just 0.07 percent interest as of the week of March 31.
-However, you don’t have to settle for such a puny yield.
-There are high-yield accounts that pay more.
-Right now, the best ones pay around 0.5 percent, but that rate is still relatively low for money that you won’t need for a number of years.
+According to Bankrate data, the average savings account paid just 0.1 percent interest as of June 29, 2022.
+However, you don’t have to settle for such a small yield.
+Right now, the best high-yield savings accounts pay 1 percent or higher, but that rate is still relatively low for money that you won’t need regular access to.

-Instead of keeping that money in a savings account, you could direct it into investments with greater growth and income potential, such as mutual funds, bonds, stocks, and exchange traded funds, or ETFs.
-These investments are riskier than a savings account, but offer higher potential rewards.
+Instead of keeping extra money in a savings account, you could direct it into investments with greater growth and income potential, such as mutual funds, bonds, stocks, and exchange traded funds, or ETFs.
+These investments are riskier than a savings account, but may offer higher rewards.

 Calculate the right savings threshold

-It’s important to consider how much money you want to have set aside for an emergency.
-Make sure your savings account balance reaches that threshold before you start investing extra money in, say, a taxable brokerage account or an IRA.
-But you also want to make sure that your savings balance doesn’t go too far past that threshold.
+Once you’ve decided how much money to set aside for emergencies, make sure your savings account balance reaches that threshold before you devote additional money to investments such as a taxable brokerage account or an IRA.

-Maintaining this savings cushion will enable you to cover unexpected expenses, like a car repair or a medical bill.
+Maintaining this savings cushion will enable you to cover unexpected expenses, such as a car repair or a medical bill.
 It also gives you a cash cushion to deal with a loss of income due to a job loss.

 Financial coach and writer Katie Oelker says the amount you want to sock away in your emergency fund depends on your risk tolerance and personal situation.

-Once you’ve built your emergency fund, try to get the most value out of that money.
+Once you’ve built your emergency fund, try to earn a safe, but high rate of return on that money.

 One of the first places to look for higher-yielding accounts should be online banks.
-They tend to offer some of the highest interest rates on savings accounts and might not have minimum balances or charge monthly fees.
+They tend to offer some of the most competitive rates on savings accounts and might not have minimum balances or charge monthly fees.

 Determine your financial goals

-Your financial goals can have a major impact on how much money you want to set aside on lower-yielding cash or investments with greater growth potential like stocks.
+Your financial goals can have a major impact on how much money you want to set aside in lower-yielding deposit accounts versus investments with greater growth potential like stocks.

-For example, if you want to make a large purchase, such as buying a home or a car, in the very near future, it makes sense to have a large amount of money in a savings account.
+For example, if you want to make a significant purchase — such as buying a home or a car — in the very near future, it makes sense to have a large amount of money in a savings account.
 The last thing that you want is to save for a down payment by investing your money in the stock market, only to have your investments plummet in value as you start house hunting.

-For other longer-term goals, like retirement decades away, investing is the way to go.
-Oelker recommends using tax-advantaged retirement accounts to invest once you’ve built your emergency fund.
+For longer-term goals, such as a retirement that’s decades away, investing can be the way to go.
+Financial coach Oelker recommends using tax-advantaged retirement accounts to invest once you’ve built your emergency fund.